arspiewak/Udacity-FEND-P1A-Portfolio-Mockup/readme.md

 - Work has continued to complete the project in another github repository, Udacity-FEND-P1-Portfolio.
 This repository "freezes" the code at the "mockup" stage.
+- Note that the commit history required to get to this state is stored in the continuing (P1) repository, which was copied without history.